MathematicGuy/RemoteObsidian/Project Skin/German Accusative Case.md

 	I have a group of friends, ich liebe sie.
 	We've been married for 3 years, ich liebe sie.

-#todo: Give 1-2 Example for each Accusative Object
+Todo: Give 1-2 Example for each Accusative Object